 I don't actually have a 4K external display myself, I am still using my old Cinema Display, and that's where it starts getting annoying.
 It looks like it's all HDPI or all back to HD.
 The Apple hardware handles that just fine: HDPI on the laptop with HD on the external screen.
 You can even have half of a window on one screen and half on another.
 Not so with the Dell: some applications are an ugly mess or completely unusable since it can't seem to figure out what resolution it needs to use.

 The trackpad feels good and tap-to-click is on by default, but… impossible to use.
-It misfires so often that I had to turn of the tap-to-click after the first few minutes of use.
+It misfires so often that I had to turn off the tap-to-click after the first few minutes of use.
 I have been using Apple's trackpads for years now and not once did it register a misfire.
 Dell or Ubuntu definitely have some catching up to do here.

 Didn't think this through but should have expected the Magic Mouse would not be a good fit on Linux.
 It isn't.
 Kernel modules you say?
 No thanks, I'll grab a €2 USB mouse.
 Too bad, I do like the Magic Mouse.

 The keyboard feels good.
 Not exactly Apple quality, but good enough.
-The carbon fiber palm rest feels warm and the edges are not as sharp as the Macbook's.
+The carbon fiber palm rest feels warm and the edges are not as sharp as the MacBook's.
 It is a palm grease magnet though.
 Switching from CMD to CTRL for most shortcuts was easier than expected.

 The Wi-Fi works out-of-the-box but the range is terrible.
-My Macbook Pro has no trouble picking up my Wi-Fi signal on the other side of the house, full bars, but not the Dell XPS.
+My MacBook Pro has no trouble picking up my Wi-Fi signal on the other side of the house, full bars, but not the Dell XPS.
 One floor up and it starts dropping packages.
 Some quick research revealed it's likely a result of construction materials and antenna location, a general issue with the XPS line.
 Not ideal for a laptop.

-First thing you do when you have a new laptop is go looking for software so I gave Ubuntu Software a shot.
+The first thing you do when you have a new laptop is go looking for software so I gave Ubuntu Software a shot.
 I remember from earlier Ubuntu tries that it's a bit of a hit-and-miss and it seems not much has changed.
 Some installed applications are listed twice and none of the applications can be removed: clicked the remove button multiple times but the packages keep coming a few minutes later.
 I know about

 apt and I imagined the Ubuntu Software as a GUI for